howilovetheearth/stopline3_mobilize/pages/mydoc/pen_activism.md

 folder: mydoc
 ---

-# With Your Voice
+# Direct Action

 ## Announce your Action
-- Broadcast your action onto this <a href="https://howilovetheearth.github.io/stopline3_local_actions" target="_blank">site</a> for others to see.
+- Broadcast your action here <a href="https://howilovetheearth.github.io/stopline3_local_actions" target="_blank">site</a> for others to see.

-We encourage every locality to do a socially-distanced replicable action at one of the key banks considering loan renewals (such as Chase or Bank of America).
+We encourage every locality to do a socially-distanced replicable action at _at least_ one of the key banks considering loan renewals (such as Chase or Bank of America).
 The goal is to do this in solidarity with the national mobilization going on in Minnesota 3/8-3/14 (or even after that until the $2.2 billion loan renewal date March 31 st).